boyercb/globorisk/README.md

 <!-- badges: start -->
 <!-- badges: end -->
+The `globorisk` package calculates risk estimates for cardiovascular disease in R using Globorisk.

 Globorisk is a cardiovascular disease risk score that predicts risk of heart attack or stroke in healthy individuals (those who have not yet had a